 Film production or the actual shooting of scenes has become “digitized” and much preferred by film producers because of the ease in work, scheduling and what matters most to film producers, lower cost.
 Their digital versions replaced film cameras with massive capability.
 Multiple angle shots and quick checks of scenes for a retake or correction are doable with digital cameras.

 This part of film production is one, if not the most, grueling part of the moviemaking process.
 Gone are the days when film editors would manually cut, splice and laboriously connect films to produce seamless scenes.
-Today, editors only had to drop, drag and even add scenes that were not even shot through a digital medium.
+Today, editors only use an online movie maker that enables them just to drop, drag, and even add scenes that were not even shot through a digital medium.
 Scene stitching has never been so easy.

 Traditional platforms such as movie theatres, home video formats like DVD, Blu-ray, and television have been edged out by newer platforms like Netflix, YouTube, VOD platforms.
 The digital distribution of films is expanding and evolving.
 Movie theaters are a supply-led market.
 The market is now demand-led.
 Suppliers or filmmakers need to listen to the market and adjust.
 The global pandemic situation forces filmmakers to create digital means to reach their market.
 With families forced to stay home, there is no way to go but digital.